-CHAPTER 1.2 - THE IMMIGRATION COURT

-Prior Title: Function of the Office of New Title: EOIR Components Notable Difference(s)

-the Chief Immigration Judge

-The title of this sub-chapter

-changed from "Function of the

-Office of the Chief Immigration

-Judge" to "EOIR Components."

-This sub-chapter does not reflect

-substantive changes.
-4 While this

-sub-chapter has remained largely

-unchanged, this sub-chapter cite

-to the new Organizational Chart

-at Appendix B, which reveals a

-flat hierarchy at EOIR with seve

-independent lower offices

-reporting directly to the Deputy
+CHAPTER 1.2 - THE IMMIGRATION COURT Prior Title: Function of the Office of the Chief Immigration Judge New Title: EOIR Components Notable Difference(s) The title of this sub-chapter changed from "Function of the Office of the Chief Immigration Judge" to "EOIR Components."
+This sub-chapter does not reflect substantive changes.
+4 While this sub-chapter has remained largely unchanged, this sub-chapter cites to the new Organizational Chart at Appendix B, which reveals a flat hierarchy at EOIR with seven independent lower offices reporting directly to the Deputy